Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

   3. Hide button : When designing a state machine, if the list hinders observation, it can be hidden, and the visibility of the list can be restored in the right click popup menu.

 ### Variable Editor
-â€?Click "add new variable" in variable list to add a variable editor.
+â€‹		Click "add new variable" in variable list to add a variable editor.

 ![](DOCUMENT.assets/variable_editor.png)